-But reaching visual or auditory learners, as well as those who prefer a certain type of learning, can still be difficult or expensive, that is, unless you create your own eLearning animation.
+But reaching visual or auditory learners, as well as those who prefer other types of learning, can still be difficult or expensive, that is, unless you create your own eLearning animation.

-As previously mentioned, not everyone learns the same.
-Everyone has a style they prefer: One study of medical students has shown that 33% of people learn visually, while 26% learn through audio.
+Everyone has a different learning style: One study of medical students has shown that 33% of people learn visually, while 26% learn through audio.
 Animation allows you to capture that 33%, while audio taps into the other 26%.